 What are universal themes that are reflected in literature from around the world?
-In this survey approach to the study of world literature with an emphasis on British Literature, students will be able to closely read and comprehend a variety of works from authors around the globe, such as Things Fall Apart, Great Expectations, and All Quiet on the Western Front.
-Students will use the world stage to analyze how different authors address similar themes and topics and build their knowledge of language conventions by studying grammar and vocabulary.
-Additionally, students will be able to write research and critical essays for a range of tasks.
-Collaboration through technology will be used to enhance students' understanding of world literature.
+In this survey approach to the study of world literature, students will be able to closely read and comprehend a variety of works from authors around the globe, such as Things Fall Apart and All Quiet on the Western Front.
+Students will analyze how different authors address similar themes and topics.
+Students will also build their knowledge of language conventions by studying grammar and vocabulary.
+Additionally, students will be able to write based on research for a range of tasks and use technology to present new knowledge and ideas in a collaborative manner.
 This class is designed for the student who is planning on attending a four-year college; there is more depth of understanding and rigor required in this course.
 Summer coursework will be required.